-Why should I pay a membership fee when there is no guarantee I will get a parrot?
+Why do I have to pay a fee when there is no guaranee that I will get a parrot?

 Birdline is not a shop – we do not sell birds.
 We are a charity that does vital work to rehome and rehabilitate sick or lost birds and birds whose owners can no longer care for them.
 We ask that everyone who is interested in fostering one of our birds becomes a member and supports the work birdline does.